genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/configure.md

 ## Overview

 The Genesis Notify module enables you to configure an application to send and receive messages to and from various messaging services.
-The growing list of currently supported services is:
+The growing list of currently supported services is shown below.

 ### Sending: